DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 I eventually added a custom tarp from Tarps Now.
 While my Elements fridge is capable of handling, well, the elements, and anything I put in the cargo area of the trailer will be inside a storage container or protective case, I still wanted to provide a bit of protection from dust, sunlight, and moisture.

-I utilize small bungee cords to fasten the tarp to my trailer, and luckily, the M416 military trailers come with some good tie-down locations.
+I use small bungee cords to fasten the tarp to my trailer, and luckily, the M416 military trailers have good tie-down locations.

-While a tarp isn’t an absolute must, I do think it will help provide longevity for all of my systems inside of the trailer, such as my fridge and water system.
-I drive down a lot of rocky, gravel roads to get to my camping and fishing locations, and the tarp does a good job keeping a lot of the dust and dirt off my equipment.
+While a tarp isn’t an absolute must, I do think it will help extend the life of all my systems inside the trailer, such as my fridge and water system.
+I drive down many rocky, gravel roads to get to my camping and fishing locations, and the tarp does a good job of keeping much of the dust and dirt off my equipment.

 Storage Container

 I have a permanently mounted storage container on the front hitch area of my trailer.
-Originally, I had a trailer tongue box, but dust and moisture found its way inside.
-As such, I had to upgrade to a more weather resistant box.
+Originally, I had a trailer tongue box, but dust and moisture found their way inside.
+As such, I had to upgrade to a more weather-resistant box.

-Pelican makes some great cases that I almost purchased; however, I couldn’t justify spending the amount of money required just for a storage container.
-After lots of thought, I got a weathertight storage container from my local hardware store for less than $30!
+Pelican makes some great cases that I almost purchased; however, I couldn’t justify spending that much on a storage container.
+After a lot of thought, I got a weatherproof storage container from my local hardware store for less than $30!

-This case isn’t as rugged as a Pelican, cannot be submerged in water, and perhaps doesn’t look as good, but at a tenth the cost it is a great option…and I’ve had zero issues with it so far.
+This case isn’t as rugged as a Pelican, cannot be submerged in water, and perhaps doesn’t look as good, but at a tenth of the cost, it is a great option … and I’ve had zero issues with it so far.

-The case I went with has performed great, not allowing any moisture, dust, or debris inside!
-It has held up to some abuse too.
+The case I went with has performed great, keeping out moisture, dust, and debris!
+It has held up to some abuse, too.

 Stabilizer Jacks

-The M416 comes with a fold down support, but it is nonadjustable and kind of a hassle to utilize.
-I installed two stabilizer jacks in the front of the trailer for of course stabilization, but also for loading and unloading my trailer.
-Before, I had to manually lift the hitch off of my vehicle.
+The M416 comes with a fold-down support, but it is non-adjustable and kind of a hassle to utilize.
+I installed two stabilizer jacks at the front of the trailer for, of course, stabilization, but also for loading and unloading.
+Before, I had to lift the hitch off my vehicle manually.
 This was doable, but very heavy!

 Tires